mthomason12/battlenet-api-browser/README.md

 Tested on Chrome (132.0.6834.110), Firefox (113.0.3), and Edge (132.0.2957.127) running from a local webserver.

-Precomplied releases can be found at https://github.com/mthomason12/battlenet-api-browser/releases
+Precompiled releases can be found at https://github.com/mthomason12/battlenet-api-browser/releases

 Builds are triggered by going to the **battlenet-api-browser** directory and running: